OPadgett/Network-Configurations/README.md

 crypto map MYMAP
 exit
 ```
+## Summary ##
+ISAKMP Policy: Defines the security parameters for establishing a secure tunnel using ISAKMP (encryption, hashing, authentication, etc.).

+Pre-shared Key: Configures a shared secret (MySecretKey) for authentication with the peer at 203.0.113.2.

+IPsec Transform Set: Defines the encryption (AES) and integrity (SHA) algorithms for the IPsec tunnel.

+Crypto Map: Configures the settings for the IPsec VPN tunnel, including the peer's IP address, the transform set to use, and the ACL that matches the traffic to be encrypted.

+Interface Configuration: Applies the crypto map to the GigabitEthernet0/0 interface to encrypt traffic matching the ACL.
 ## 3. ACL (Access Control Lists) - Extended ACL Example

 ACLs control traffic flow within a network by allowing or denying packets based on predefined rules.
 This configuration allows HTTP and ICMP traffic but blocks all other traffic.